-Will Your Cattle Dog Calm Down with Age?
+Will a Cattle Dog Calm Down with Age?

-Don’t worry, your Cattle Dog, or Heeler, will calm down as they age!
+Don’t worry, your Cattle Dog, or Heeler, will calm down as they mature!
 Especially when you provide daily physical and mental exercise, you’ll have a happy, fun, and loyal companion.

 What are the ages and stages to expect with your Cattle Dog?
-ACDs have an average lifespan of 12 to 15 years, which can roughly be divided up into four stages: puppy, adolescent, adulthood, and senior.
+Australian Cattle Dogs have an average lifespan of 12 to 15 years, which can roughly be divided up into four stages: puppy, adolescent, adult, and senior.

 - Puppy: This stage lasts from birth through twelve and eighteen months old.
 Puppies are born blind and deaf.
 Around two weeks old, puppies start to see and hear.
 As their senses develop, they learn more about their surroundings and owners.
 It is recommended that puppies remain with their litter until at least eight weeks old.

-- Adolescent: Usually around six months of age, puppies enter their adolescence, when hormone production increases.
+- Adolescent: Usually around ten to twelve months of age, puppies enter their adolescence, when hormone production increases.
 At this age, females will go into heat and males will begin marking their territory, both showing signs of entering the reproductive phase, unless they are spayed or neutered.
-This phase can last until the dogs are two to three years of age.

-- Adulthood: The adult stage begins between 18 months and three years old.
-While in this stage, adult Cattle dogs become easier to handle and more patient learning challenging tasks.
+- Adult: The adult stage begins between 18 months and two years old.
+While in this stage, Cattle dogs become easier to handle and more patient in learning challenging tasks.

-- Senior: The senior years begin around seven years old.
-During this stage, the muzzle and ear will turn grey.
-Teeth will require more attention, more frequent cleanings and extractions may be necessary.
+- Senior: The senior years begin around 7 years old.
+During this stage, the muzzle and ear will begin to turn grey.
+Teeth will require more attention, and more frequent cleanings and extractions may be necessary.
 As a senior, Cattle Dogs will slow down and require less demanding activities.

 What Activities Can Help Calm a Cattle Dog?

-- Long walks on the street, a hiking trail, or pretty much anywher you can give them a few miles to stretch their legs will work.
+- Long walks in the neighborhood, a hiking trail, or pretty much anywhere you can give them a few miles to stretch their legs will work.
 ACDs were bred to herd cattle over long distances and still require similar exertion.

 - A local dog park can offer some much need socialization as well as provide room to run.
 If your ACD is similar to our pups, you may want to watch out for smaller or younger dogs.
-Small dogs or puppies seem to flip our ACDs herding switch to “on”, for a not-so-welcome game of heeler chase.
+Small dogs or puppies seem to flip our ACDs herding switch to “on”, for a not-so-welcome game of herd the smaller dog.

-- Agility training can focus an ACD’s energy into positive tasks.
-Here’s a previous post with additional informaiton on agility training.
+- Agility training can focus an ACD’s energy on positive tasks challenging them to use their minds to race through the obstacles.
+Here’s a post with additional information on agility training.

-- If you’re lucky enough to live nearby a ranching school, enroll your dog in a sheep or cattle herding class there.
+- If you’re lucky enough to live nearby a ranching school, enroll your dog in a sheep or cattle herding class.
 The first class usually tests for herding instinct, like a placement test.
 It’s amazing to see how quickly their instinct kicks in and it’s a great muscle-building exercise!

 - Training is a great way to turn their high energy into teachable moments.
-Here are some of the best methods to train an ACD.
+Here are some great ways to train an ACD.